 Not all fish will thrive on the same flow rate.
 It requires variety based on the type of fish you have in the tank.
 That’s why you must purchase the one with the best flow pump.

-Fish tank flow rate is calculated by the number of times the water gets circulated by the pump.
+The fish tank flow rate is calculated by the number of times the water gets circulated by the pump.
 If you have Large Polyp Stony corals or LPS in your fish tank, you will need a powerhead with moderate flow.
 On the other hand, if you have Small Polyp Stony corals or SPS, they will need higher water flow.

 Does It Fit Your Budget?